AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ### Reopen a closed case {#reopen-case}

 A closed case can be reopened for up to 14 days after closure.
-After a case has been closed for 14 days, it can no longer be reoopened and a new case must be created to continue support for an unresolved issue.
+After a case has been closed for 14 days, it can no longer be reopened and a new case must be created to continue support for an unresolved issue.

+>[!NOTE]
+>
+>Continue using the Zendesk form flow [below](#what-is-adobe-commerce-help-center) for ticket submission and management unless you have been notified that you are in the cohort with access to the Experience League case form flow described [here](#what-is-experience-league-support).

 ## WHAT IS ADOBE COMMERCE HELP CENTER? {#what-is}